 However the Act does allow limited exceptions in some areas, including pay and other employment benefits, based on length of service.
-There are also some limited exceptions and exemptions relating to the Minimum Wage, redundancy payments, insurance and pensions.
+There are also some limited exceptions and exemptions relating to payment of the minimum wage, redundancy payments, insurance and pensions

 The Act protects against disability discrimination.
-It defines a person a person as disabled if they have a physical or mental impairment which has a substantial and long-term adverse effect on their ability to carry out normal day-to-day activities.
+It defines somebody as disabled if they have a physical or mental impairment which has a substantial and long-term adverse effect on their ability to carry out normal day-to-day activities.

-The Act puts a duty on you as an employer to make reasonable adjustments for staff to help them overcome disadvantage resulting from an impairment.
+The Act places a duty on the employer to make reasonable adjustments for staff to help them overcome disadvantage resulting from an impairment.
 An example of this would be software to help staff with dyslexia.

-Some impairments may are automatically seen considered disabilities such as Cancer, HIV or MS. Other progressive conditions would be considered a disability as soon as their symptoms manifest themselves.
+Some conditions such as cancer, HIV or multiple sclerosis are automatically regarded as disabilities.
+Other progressive conditions would be considered a disability as soon as their symptoms manifest themselves.

-Life style choices that result in conditions such as alcoholism or illicit drug addiction or not covered but any other conditions that manifest as a result may be.
+Lifestyle choices that result in conditions such as alcoholism or illicit drug addiction are not covered but any other conditions that manifest as a result of addiction (for example, liver disease) may be.

-The Act provides protection for transsexual people.
-A transsexual person is someone who proposes to, starts or has completed a process to change his or her gender.
-The Act no longer requires a person to be under medical supervision to be protected – so a woman who decides to live as a man but does not undergo any medical procedures would be covered.
+The Act provides protection for transgender people.
+A transgender person is someone who proposes to, starts or has completed a process to change his or her gender.
+A person is not required to be under medical supervision to be protected – so a woman who decides to live as a man but does not undergo any medical procedures would be covered.

-The Act protects employees who are married or in a civil partnership against discrimination.
+The Act protects individuals who are married or in a civil partnership against discrimination.
 Single people and couples not in a legally recognised relationship are not protected.

 A woman is protected against discrimination on the grounds of pregnancy and maternity during the period of her pregnancy and any maternity leave to which she is entitled.